ad-freiburg/elevant/docs/evaluation_webapp.md

 The **evaluation results table** shows precision, recall and f1 scores for the selected benchmark, as well as error category counts and percentages, with one row per system.
 When clicking on a table cell, the linking results for the corresponding system are shown in the linking results table.
-The mentions that count into the result of the selected cell or cells (precision, recall and f1 columns can only be selected collectively) are highlighted in the linking results table.
+The mentions that count into the result displayed in the selected cell or cells (precision, recall and f1 columns can only be selected collectively) are highlighted in the linking results table.
 That is, when clicking on a cell in the "All" column, all entity mentions are highlighted.
-When clicking on the cell "Lowercase" under "Undetected", only undetected ground truth mentions that start with a lowercase letter are highlighted. *You can jump to the next / previous highlighted mention by using the right / left arrow keys on your keyboard*.
-Using Ctrl + left / right arrow key you can jump to the next / previous highlighted mention that is an error.
+When clicking on a cell in the column "Lowercase" under "Undetected", only undetected ground truth mentions that start with a lowercase letter are highlighted. *You can jump to the next/previous highlighted mention by using the right/left arrow keys on your keyboard*.
+Using Ctrl + right/left arrow key, you can jump to the next/previous highlighted mention that is an error.
 When clicking a cell in the "System" or the "NER" column, all entity mentions are highlighted.
  Therefore, the corresponding cell in the "All" column is highlighted in that case.

-Hover over the error category column headers to see an explanation for how the results in that column are being computed.
+Hover over the error category column headers for information on how the results in that column are being computed.

 ### The Linking Results Box
 ![](img/box3_w_border.png)